britzl/publicexamples/README.md

 ![](images/logo.png)

 # Public Defold Examples
-This project contains several small examples for the [Defold](http://www.defold.com) engine.
+This is a collection of several small examples for the [Defold](http://www.defold.com) game engine.
 Most examples are created in response to questions on the [Defold forum](https://forum.defold.com).

 ## Live examples
 See some of the examples live [at the demo site](http://britzl.github.io/publicexamples/):